jmcanterafonseca/jmcanterafonseca.github.io/_posts/2020-11-08-iot-bigdata-mongodb-deployment-kubernetes-part2.markdown

 ### Securing StatefulSet of Part 1

-Our extended StatefulSet manifest would be as follows:
+In part 1 we defined an [initial version](https://github.com/jmcanterafonseca/jmcanterafonseca.github.io/blob/master/_includes/mongo/k8s/examples/basic-mongo.yaml) of our StatefulSet that can be extended as follows:

 {% highlight yaml %}
 {% include mongo/k8s/examples/secured-mongo.yaml %}